-UTC Office of Safety & Risk Management: 423-425-5741
+UTC Office of Safety & Risk Management: 423 3-425-5741 --- ------------

-The responsible laboratory manager for the laboratories above is Ben Swords.
-Also, if needed, contact Mechanical Engineering Dept. Head, James Newman.
+The responsible laboratory manager for the laboratories above is Dr. Gary McDonald.
+Also, if needed, contact Mechanical Engineering Dept. Head, Dr. James Newman.
 Both should be contacted by telephone or email should any of the following occur:

 - Student needs to request access after-hours or during weekends or holidays. - Any material from outside the laboratory is brought into the laboratory.
 This includes raw materials, chemicals, powders, paint, stain, dyes, and any other substance that may be unintentionally inhaled, spilled, or come into contact with human skin.
-If in doubt about the reportable nature of the material, contact Mr. Swords.
+If in doubt about the reportable nature of the material, contact Dr. McDonald. - o Any time a spill occurs.

-- Any time a spill occurs. - Any time a student or other project will take up laboratory space for more than one day. - Any time a tool or other piece of equipment not previously used in the laboratory or detailed in this manual is required for completion of a project or experiment. - Any time tours are expected to take place where non-UTC students or personnel will be present in the laboratory.
+- o Any time a student or other project will take up laboratory space for more than one day. - Any time a tool or other piece of equipment not previously used in the laboratory or detailed in this manual is required for completion of a project or experiment. - Any time tours are expected to take place where non-UTC students or personnel will be present in the laboratory.

-Mr. Swords contact information:
+Dr. McDonald contact information: